-- The Bureau of Labor Statistics predicts that by 2024 there will be more than 13 million working Americans age 65 and older.
+- The Bureau of Labor Statistics predicts that by 2024, there will be more than 13 million working Americans ages 65 and older.

-- A 2017 Gallup poll found that 74 percent of working Americans planned to work past retirement age.
+- A 2017 Gallup poll found that 74% of working Americans planned to work past retirement age.

-Working longer might be your best option, too.
+Working longer might be your best option.
 Here are several reasons why:

 If you’re worried about outliving your savings, working longer is the answer.
 It can let you:

-- Wait to collect Social Security (delaying benefits until 70 earns you payments that are 32 percent larger than if you’d starting claiming benefits at age 66).
+- Wait to collect Social Security.
+Delaying benefits until age 70 earns you payments much larger than if you had started claiming benefits at your full retirement age.

 - Keep adding to your retirement savings.

-- Leave your nest egg untouched longer, which will mean having more money to use later and giving your savings more time to grow at compound interest.
+- Leave your nest egg untouched longer.
+This means having more money to use later and give your savings more time to grow and compound.

 2. Stay sharp

-Think about your daily job: projects to complete, tasks to perform, deadlines to meet, co-workers to team up with.
+A job gives you projects to complete, tasks to perform, deadlines to meet and co-workers to team up with.

 If that vanishes in retirement, you may risk losing some mental acuity.
-People reduced the risk of dementia by 3.2 percent for each additional year they worked, an article on the American Psychological Association website says, citing the work of French researcher Carole Dufouil.
+One researcher found that people reduced the risk of dementia by 3.2% for each additional year they worked.

-Folks who didn’t fully retire and kept working, whether through self-employment, part-time work or a temporary job, enjoyed better mental and physical well-being than those who retired completely, the APA says, citing research by University of Florida researcher Mo Wang.
+Another researcher found that folks who didn’t fully retire and kept working — whether through self-employment, part-time work or a temporary job — enjoyed better mental and physical well-being than those who retired completely.

 3. Live longer

-One analysis of a long-term public health study shows that Americans retiring at 66 have an 11 percent lower rate of mortality than those working until 65, Oregon State University doctoral student Chenkai Wu tells the Harvard Business Review.
+One analysis of a long-term public health study showed that Americans retiring at age 66 had an 11% lower rate of mortality than those working until 65, Oregon State University doctoral student Chenkai Wu told the Harvard Business Review in 2016.
 Even unhealthy people in the survey had a lower risk of death when delaying retirement by a year.

 The research in this area is interesting but not conclusive, Wu said.
 A connection between working and a lower mortality risk doesn’t prove one causes the other.